Rajeshvce/Testing/audio.md

 ## Testing basic peer to peer connection

-* On the display a screen like below will be displayed
+* A screen similar to the one shown below will appear on the display.
-* Click on the highlighted link in the image to test the peer to peer connection
+* Click on the highlighted link, similar to the one shown in the image, to test the peer to peer connection

 <img width="334" alt="image" src="https://github.com/Rajeshvce/Testing/assets/94607772/1cafec8b-1d35-4ae3-af49-576ba824c93a">

-* Then you will get a screen like below
+* Afterwards, new tab resembling the one displayed below will open on the screen.
-* Open the two different tabs using the same highleted link and click the start in both tabs
+* Open two separate tabs using the same highlighted link and proceed to click **Start** in both tabs.
-* You can see the camera preview of both tabs side by side as below
+* This action will display side-by-side camera previews from both tabs.

 <img width="711" alt="image" src="https://github.com/Rajeshvce/Testing/assets/94607772/d49f3ba5-3a18-4759-881b-aa45c4dbf589">

+&nbsp;
-* NOTE : export the flag QT_QPA_EGLFS_ROTATION=90 to rotate the screen by an angle of 90 degrees
+* **NOTE** : export the flag QT_QPA_EGLFS_ROTATION=90 to rotate the screen by an angle of 90 degrees